drorle/pontera/README.md

 Example files under "terraform/" that will deploy the resources

+### Notes
+When calling the module you must provide some subnet (see example), otherwise the deployment will fail.

+All the other parameters are optional, although the default values are not always "ideal".

 ## kubernetes
 It contains a yaml file with the necessary components for the deployment.